cashewcream/PH490A/README.md

 *https://www.who.int/data/gho*

-Table.1 We used "Ask CHIS" on the Calirfornia Health Interview Survey website to find the percent of person covered by Medi-Cal in San Diego County and Los Angeles County for the years 2012, 2015, and 2018.
+Table.1 We used "Ask CHIS" on the California Health Interview Survey website to find the percent of person covered by Medi-Cal in San Diego County and Los Angeles County for the years 2012, 2015, and 2018.
 We included both sexes together, ages 18-64 and compared the counties to each other.

 Table.2 Percent of adutlts who are cigarette smokers by sex and race for the years of 1965, 1990, 2000, 2010, 2016, and 2017.